defvs/francegen/README.md

 All fields are optional; missing values fall back to the defaults shown above. `top_layer_thickness` must be at least 1 and defines how many blocks (starting at the surface) use the selected top block.
 Everything below that (down to bedrock) uses `bottom_layer_block`.

 `biome_layers` and `top_block_layers` let you vary the biome and surface block based on a column’s ground elevation.
 Each entry requires a `range` with an optional `min` and `max` bound, plus the `biome` or `block` to apply when the surface height falls inside that range.
 Bounds accept either metres (`"300m"`) or raw Minecraft block heights (`"1200b"`).
 When multiple layers overlap, the first one in the list wins.
 Columns that do not match any layer continue to use `base_biome` and `top_layer_block`.

+Set `cliff_generation.enabled` to `true` to automatically replace the surface block on steep slopes.
+The generator measures the steepest angle between each column and its immediate neighbours; if it exceeds `angle_threshold_degrees` the surface block switches to the configured `cliff_generation.block`.
+Individual `biome_layers` entries can override the threshold and/or block via the optional `cliff_angle_threshold_degrees` and `cliff_block` keys, letting you keep snowy cliffs icy while lower elevations stay rocky.

 See [`examples/french_alps.json`](examples/french_alps.json) for a full configuration inspired by alpine terrain.